 The band hail from North Ayrshire - Kilwinning,

 They appear to have been formed around 1960 and were a six and sometimes seven piece showband (see pic above) playing rock and roll.

 Line up above is back row: left to right - Hugh Graham ( Sax), Kenny Gordon (Keyboards), Dick Sneddon (drums), Tommy Gray (vocals),

-Charlie Hughes (rhythm guitar), front row: Andy Sneddon (lead guitar), Billy Kane (Bass guitar) and sadly no longer with us.
+Charlie Hughes (rhythm guitar), front row: Andy Sneddon (lead guitar), Billy Kane (Bass guitar).

 Note the poster above the heads of Rock & Roll and Country Legend Tommy Trousdale and wife Marjorie